ndhngoc91/COMP90082_S1_TO_2021/README.md

 | 3.3           |        |Calendar view showing the availability of every package on the system (waiting to integrate with 2.4)         |

 To run the source code, please read deployment/Local_Deployment_Guide.pdf

+### A typical top-level directory layout

+    .
+    ├── code                                        # Code
+    │   ├── backend                                 # Backend Code (FastAPI)
+    │   └── frontend                                # Frontend Code (ReactJS)
+    ├── db_migration_scripts                        # MySQL migration scripts to import the database ├── deployment                                  # Deployment Guide (Local & Auto)
+    │   ├── scripts                                 # Scripts to deploy (planning to do in week 10)
+    │   ├── CICD Pipeline(planning to do).pdf       # The CI/CD pipeline we're implementing (it's expected to be completed by week 10)
+    ├── diagrams                                    # Documents about the product architecutre ├── documents                                   # All other relevant docs: Coding Standard, Project requirements, Git branching model, Technologies & tools ...
+    ├── prototypes                                  # All the prototypes created for the application ├── LICENSE
+    └── README.md